mariobgsp/simbada-website/README.md

-# Simbada-website
+# simbada-website

-Website for College-project, Database System Subject.
-It containing a Water Quality Data (WQI) for several river in Indonesia
+Repository for college-project, Database System Subject.
+It containing a Website that display Water Quality Index (WQI) for several river in Indonesia.